theiagen/wm_training_202205/docs/exercises/exercise_02.md

 }
 ```

--  Use the `miniwdl run` command to execute the `foobar` WDL workflow hosted in this repository:<br />
+-  Use the `miniwdl run` command to execute the `foobar` WDL workflow hosted in this repository to find out:<br />
   `$ miniwdl run ~/wm_training/wdl/workflows/wf_foobar.wdl -i ~/wm_training/data/exercise_02/foobar_inputs.json`

 ## Hints and Solutions